 There’s lots of data that network execs looks at when deciding whether to renew or cancel a TV series but ratings are the major ingredient.
 These charts will be updated daily, as new ratings data becomes available.

-CW shows (so far): Arrow, Black Lightning, Crazy Ex-Girlfriend, DC’s Legends of Tomorrow, Dynasty, The Flash, iZombie, Jane the Virgin, Life Sentence, Riverdale, Supergirl, Supernatural and Valor.
+CW shows (so far): The 100, Arrow, Black Lightning, Crazy Ex-Girlfriend, DC’s Legends of Tomorrow, Dynasty, The Flash, iZombie, Jane the Virgin, Life Sentence, The Originals, Riverdale, Supergirl, Supernatural and Valor.

 A couple of notes about these charts: